-Quick, easy and delicious sweet cherry cake, drizzled with a sweet, vanilla glaze.
-This one starts with a bit of yeast and rises in the pan!
+Quick, easy and delicious sweet cherry coffee cake (kuchen) drizzled with a sweet vanilla glaze.
+This coffee cake starts with a bit of yeast, but no kneading is required and it rises in the pan!
+Has an overnight rise option, too!

 This delicious sweet cherry coffee cake is leavened with a bit of yeast, so it’s lovely and light.
 Don’t worry though, even though there’s yeast involved, there are no super-long rising times and absolutely no kneading required!